Frequently Asked Questions

-Although the basic rocket stove concept does already exist in many formats, it has not previously been applied to the Himalayan context as a heating unit in any meaningful way.
-There are some programs that use rocket stove technology in clean burning cook stoves – this is a different application of the technology which does not provide heating.
+Although the basic rocket stove concept already exists in many formats, it has not previously been applied to the Himalayan context as a heating unit in any meaningful way.
+There are some programs that use rocket stove technology in clean burning cook stoves – this is a different application of the technology which does not provide room heating.

 What is the Himalayan Rocket Stove?

 The Himalayan Rocket Stove is an innovation of several rocket stove ideas that is adapted to fit the unique context of the Himalayan regions.
 These stoves need to be similar in shape and size to a tradition Bukhari style of heating stove that is commonly used throughout the Himalayas, in order to fit the Himalayan context.

 Height is a primary factor in the design and this is where the main innovation occurs, as it is relatively easy to make an efficient rocket stove over 3 ft high, and much harder to make one less than 2 ft high.
 The Himalayan Rocket Stove achieves this through innovative use of various design tweaks to optimise performance in a smaller sized format.

 What is the distinction between the Himalayan Rocket Stove and Smokeless Chulla?